Hexavalent-Browser/Hexavalent-Archive/README.md

 A Chromium downstream project

+NOTE:

+- THIS IS A WORK IN PROGRESS PROJECT.
+- THE CURRENT CODEBASE DOES NOT AT ALL REFLECT THE INTENDED GOAL OF IT IN ITS CURRENT STATE.
+- KEEP IT LOWKEY.

 # Why was this made?

 - Linux distributions can be a mess.
 They don't package it properly.